 Why do we need Flavonoids?

-If you’re eating a balanced diet (ie one with a hefty amount of produce) you’re getting flavonoids into your system daily.
-That’s a good thing because they are known to aid in heart health and play a preventative role in many diseases including Alzheimer’s disease.
+If you’re eating a balanced diet (i.e. one with a hefty amount of produce) you’re getting flavonoids into your system daily.
+That’s a good thing, because they boast a laundry list of advantages, including but not limited to: cardiovascular support, diabetes management, and prevention of Alzheimer’s and other neurodegenerative diseases.

 The Entourage Effect

-One of the reasons you’ve heard us advocate for whole-plant medicine over isolates is that the overall effect of an herb—cannabis, hemp, or other—is contingent on and correlative to the interplay of different components.
+One of the reasons you’ve heard us advocate for whole-plant medicine over isolates is that the overall effect of an herb—cannabis, hemp, or other—is contingent on the interactions between all its different components.
 That synergy between phytochemicals is known as the “entourage effect,” and it enhances the efficacy of your medicine (or recreational drug, depending on why you use it and where you live).

-The entourage effect is most often used to describe the interaction between cannabinoids and terpenes and/or other cannabinoids (most famously, the ways in which CBD and THC work together).
-It extends to relationships with other compounds, like flavonoids, as well, though less is known about their role here than about their contributions to overall health, which have been and continue to be studied extensively.
+The entourage effect is most often used to describe the relationship between cannabinoids and/or terpenes (most famously, how CBD and THC work together).
+It extends to other compounds, like flavonoids, though less is known about their role here than about their contributions to overall health.

 Where can you find Flavonoids?

-Concentrated in the skin of fruits and veggies, you can also find flavonoids in grapes, all kinds of berries, onions, kale, citrus, red cabbage, red pepper, apples, and cacao, to name just a few sources.
+Concentrated in the skin of fruits and veggies, you can find flavonoids in grapes, berries, onions, kale, citrus, red cabbage, red pepper, apples, and cacao, to name a few key sources.

-Flavonoids are also found in celery, parsley, and mint.
+Celery, parsley, and mint are also high in flavonoids.
 Add these to your next salad, sandwich, or smoothie for an extra nutritive boost against oxidation and inflammation.